aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 Tags don't have any semantic meaning to Amazon EKS and are interpreted strictly as a string of characters.
 For example, you can define a set of tags for your Amazon EKS clusters to help you track each cluster's owner and stack level.

-## Recommendations
 ### Use AWS Trusted Advisor

 AWS Trusted Advisor offers a rich set of best practice checks and recommendations across five categories: cost optimization; security; fault tolerance; performance; and service limits.

-Under Cost Optimization, it helps in eliminating unused and idle resources or making commitments to reserved capacity.
-The key action items that will help Amazon EKS with EC2 will be around low utilsed EC2 instances, unassociated Elastic IP addresses, Idle Load Balancers, underutilized EBS volumes among other things.
+For Cost Optimization, Trusted Advisor helps eliminate unused and idle resources and recommends making commitments to reserved capacity.
+The key action items that will help Amazon EKS will be around low utilsed EC2 instances, unassociated Elastic IP addresses, Idle Load Balancers, underutilized EBS volumes among other things.
 The complete list of checks are provided at https://aws.amazon.com/premiumsupport/technology/trusted-advisor/best-practice-checklist/.

-The Trusted Advisor also provides Savings Plan and Reserved Instances recommendations for EC2 instances and Fargate - which allows you to commit to a consistent usage amount in exchange for discounted rates.
-Please note, that the recommendations from Trusted Advisor are generic recommendations and not specific to EKS.
+The Trusted Advisor also provides Savings Plans and Reserved Instances recommendations for EC2 instances and Fargate which allows you to commit to a consistent usage amount in exchange for discounted rates.

-## Recommendations
+!!!
+Note
+    that the recommendations from Trusted Advisor are generic recommendations and not specific to EKS.

 ### Use the Kubernetes dashboard